aws-samples/serverless-scoreboard-example/README.md

 Customer facing Queries.
 * Query list of players sorted by score for a game.
-* Query the score of a player.
+* Query the ranking and score of a player.

 Supporting Queries.
 * Distinct games.